Stylommatophora

 Stylommatophora is an order of air-breathing land snails and slugs, terrestrial pulmonate gastropod molluscs.
 This taxon includes most land snails and slugs.
+Stylommatophorans lack an operculum, but some close their shell apertures with temporary "operculum" (epiphragm) made of calcified mucus.
+They have two pairs of retractile tentacles, the upper pair of which bears eyes on the tentacle tips.
+All stylommatophorans are hermaphrodites.

-The two strong synapomorphies of Stylommatophora are a long pedal gland placed beneath a membrane and two pairs of retractile tentacles (Dayrat & Tillier).
+The two strong synapomorphies of Stylommatophora are a long pedal gland placed beneath a membrane and two pairs of retractile tentacles.